marcin-bo/iOS-Programming-Notes/Concurrency in iOS/Concurrency in iOS.md

 ## Concurrency vs Parallelism <a name="concurrency_parallelism"></a>

 Concurrent execution has 2 types:
-- **Concurrent, non-parallel** execution.
+- **Concurrent, non-parallel** execution (also known as **Concurrency**).
+    - A property of a program, is more about **software design**.
+    - Managing (start, run, and complete) multiple tasks in overlapping time periods, in no specific order and abstracted from hardware details.
-    - When we quickly switch from one task to another, so it seems that all the tasks run at the same time.
+    - When a **task** is **divided** into multiple parts and we quickly **switch** from one task/part to another, so it seems that all the tasks run at the same time, it produces illusion of parallelism
+    - Achieved through interleaving operation / context switching
+    - Needs just one core.
 - **Concurrent, parallel** execution (also known as **Parallelism**).
+    - A property of a **machine**, is more about **hardware**.
+    - Multiple threads of execution executing simultaneously.
-    - When we literally run two or more tasks at the same time, e.g., on a multicore processor.
+    - When a **task** is **divided** into multiple parts and we literally run two or more tasks/parts at the exactly same time, e.g., on a multicore processor.

-**Concurrency vs Parallelism**:
-- Concurrency refers managing multiple threads of execution.
-    - Concurrency is the broader term which can encompass parallelism.
-- Parallelism is more specifically, multiple threads of execution executing simultaneously.
+    - Achieved through using multiple CPUs
+    - Needs at least 2 cores.

 <img src="images/concurrent concepts.jpg" width="500"/>